lead generation

 images, or CTA buttons) to see which performs better.

-This allows you to identify which elements drive
+This lets you identify which elements drive

 the most conversions and continually improve your page.